-When we enter into license agreements, we assess whether the arrangements fall within the scope of ASC 808, Collaborative Arrangements ("ASC 808") based on whether the arrangements involve joint operating activities and whether both parties have active participation in the arrangement and are exposed to significant risks and rewards.
-To the extent that the arrangement falls within the scope of ASC 808, we assess whether the activities between us and our partner fall within the scope of other accounting literature.
-If we conclude that payments for activities from our partner to us represent consideration from a customer, such as license fees and contract manufacturing and research and development activities, we account for those elements within the scope of ASC 606, Revenue from Contracts with Customers.
-However, if we conclude that our partner is not a customer for certain activities and associated payments, such as for certain collaborative research, development, manufacturing and commercial activities, we present such payments as a reduction of research and development expense or selling, general and administrative expense, based on where we present the underlying expense.

-Additionally, if we reimburse our collaboration partners for these activities, we present such reimbursements as research and development expense or selling, general and administrative expense, depending upon the nature of the underlying expense.
+When we enter into collaboration agreements, we assess whether the arrangements fall within the scope of ASC 808, Collaborative Arrangements, based on whether the arrangements involve joint operating activities and whether both parties have active participation in the arrangement and are exposed to significant risks and rewards.
+To the extent that the arrangement falls within the scope of ASC 808, we assess whether the payments between us and our partner fall within the scope of other accounting literature.
+If we conclude that payments from the partner to us represent consideration from a customer, such as license fees, contract manufacturing, and research and development activities, we account for those payments within the scope of ASC 606.
+However, if we conclude that our partner is not a customer for certain activities and associated payments, such as for certain collaborative research, development, manufacturing, and commercial activities, we record such payments as a reduction of research and development expense or selling, general and administrative expense, based on where we present the underlying expense.
+Additionally, if we reimburse our collaboration partners for these activities, we record such reimbursements as research and development expense or selling, general and administrative expense, depending upon the nature of the underlying expense.